QuizMe.Add to Chrome →

 Diego F. Software engineer · Mexico CityFeb 2026

-Cold-calls used to terrify me.
-Now the case I read on Tuesday is still there on Friday.
-Took a star off because the extension occasionally doesn't fire on some PDF viewers.
+Cold calls used to wreck me.
+Now the case I read Tuesday is still sitting there Friday morning, no re-briefing required.
+One star off only because it doesn't always fire on certain PDF viewers.

 Priya N. Law student, 2L · NYUApr 2026

-Docs used to evaporate overnight.
-I'd re-read the same MDN page four times in a month.
-Now it sticks the first time, and the reviews show up while I'm already browsing.
+Docs used to disappear from my brain overnight.
+I'd read the same MDN page four times in a month.
+Now it sticks the first time, and the reviews pop up while I'm already browsing.

 Sam W. Self-taught developer · LisbonMay 2026

-I highlight three sentences a day.
-That's the whole habit.
-Eighty days and counting — longest I've kept anything like this.
+I highlight a few sentences a day, that's really the whole habit.
+Eighty days in and it's the longest I've stuck with anything like this.

 Hana J. Grad student · SeoulJan 2026

-Recommended it to my sixth-formers, then caught myself using it more than they do.
-Slightly embarrassing.
+I recommended it to my sixth formers and then caught myself using it more than they do.
+A little embarrassing, honestly.

 Theo B. History teacher · LeedsMar 2026